anexia-it/terraform-provider-anxcloud/docs/resources/dns_record.md

 page_title: "anxcloud_dns_record Resource - terraform-provider-anxcloud"
 subcategory: ""
 description: |-
   This resource allows you to create DNS records for a specified zone.
 TXT records might behave funny, we are working on it.
+Create and delete operations will be handled in batches internally.
+As a side effect this will cause whole batches to fail in case some of the operations are invalid.
+Updating record attributes triggers a replacement (destroy old -> create new).
 ---

 # anxcloud_dns_record (Resource)

 This resource allows you to create DNS records for a specified zone.
 TXT records might behave funny, we are working on it.
+Create and delete operations will be handled in batches internally.
+As a side effect this will cause whole batches to fail in case some of the operations are invalid.
+Updating record attributes triggers a replacement (destroy old -> create new).

 ## Example Usage